tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 }
 ```

-In this structure you see that we can decompose our logic into separate functions, and then pass it
+In this structure it is shown that we can decompose our logic into separate functions, and then pass it
 into a single area packaged together.
 This helps us define each piece of logic through the function
 names, and break down complicated expressions into simpler ones.
-You may have also noticed that I
+Some may have also noticed the use of
-used the keywords `if` and `else`, which check conditions.
+the keywords `if` and `else`, which check conditions.
 These influence the execution flow of a
 program, which we will be getting into next.

 ## Execution Flow